Canberra Raiders: 1990s

 1990 was a stellar year for the club at all levels.
 All three grades making the Grand Final, with only the reserves losing.
 The first grade side earned their first Minor Premiership and a second consecutive title, defeating Penrith in the decider.
 Trouble brewed in 1991 as the club was embroiled in salary cap hardships.
 Nonetheless, a fourth Grand Final berth was secured – the team's third in a row.
 However, the team went down to Penrith in a repeat of the 1990 Grand Final.
-Jason Croker, the team's longest serving player, debuted this year.
+Jason Croker, the team's second longest serving player, debuted this year.

 The fallout from the salary cap scandal saw several players leave the club, most prominently Glenn Lazarus, Brent Todd, David Barnhill, Nigel Gaffey, and Paul Martin.
 An average performance resulted, with the Raiders missing the finals for the first time since 1986.
 David Furner, son of former Raiders and Australian coach Don Furner, started out in this year.

-Since their final premiership in 1994 which was a convincing win against the Bulldogs with some of the most spectacular tries ever seen in a grand final with the final score being 36–12.
-The Raiders have been unable to scale their previous heights, largely due to their inability to lure representative players to the capital.
-The team bowed out in Round 1 of the 1996 finals series, losing to St George.
-The next year, they were one of several teams that joined the breakaway Super League competition, losing in the preliminary final to the Cronulla Sharks.
+Since their final premiership in 1994 which was a convincing win against Canterbury-Bankstown with some of the most spectacular tries ever seen in a grand final with the final score being 36–12.
+Canberra have been unable to scale their previous heights, largely due to their inability to lure representative players to the capital.
+The team bowed out in Round 1 of the 1996 finals series, losing to St. George.
+The next year, they were one of several teams that joined the breakaway Super League competition, losing in the preliminary final to the Cronulla-Sutherland Sharks.
 It was upon rejoining the newly formed National Rugby League the following year that the team began their decline.
 The Raiders' problems came to a head in the late 1990s, when club legends Ricky Stuart and Bradley Clyde were forced out in order to accommodate players such as Brett Finch.
-Finch would ironically leave the Raiders soon after to play under Stuart, who has since returned to the club to be its head coach from 2014 onwards.
+Finch would ironically leave the Canberra club soon after to play under Stuart, who has since returned to the club to be its head coach from 2014 onwards.